middle-river/wml2html/docs/README.md

 <p>There are various markup languages for writing documents, and one of the major ones is Markdown.
 Markdown has the advantage of being relatively easy to read when viewed as a text file, but the grammar is not defined as a context-free grammar as in programming languages.
 It is sometimes difficult to predict the outputs for complicated nested structures and character escaping.
 I looked into other existing lightweight markup languages but found nothing suitable for my purposes, so I made my own markup language and created a converter to HTML.
 The markup language was designed by ignoring the look of source text as a text file but focusing on the simplicity of the syntax.</p>
 <h2>Syntax and Examples</h2>
 <h3>Summary</h3>
 <p>All markup tags are represented by the symbol \ and a single character, like \x.
 There are two types of markup tags&#58; inline elements and block elements.
 Inline elements can be used anywhere in a document.
 Block elements can be written on a single line by placing a tab character immediately after \x, or on multiple lines by using start and end tags with braces like \x{ ... \x}.
 When writing block elements on multiple lines, multiple inner elements can be written on each line by separating a tab character.
 There are two types of block elements&#58; normal block elements and meta block elements.
-Normal blocks have marked-up documents inside them, while meta blocks have raw HTML documents and HTML tags are not escaped.
-A paragraph consists of consecutive lines and ends with a blank line.
-Consecutive lines are concatenated by deleting line breaks when HTML is generated, so in Japanese there are no unnecessary whitespaces generated, but in English spaces must be put explicitly at the beginning or end of sentences.</p>
+Normal blocks have marked-up documents inside them, while meta blocks have raw HTML documents and HTML tags are not escaped.</p>
+<p>A paragraph consists of consecutive lines and ends with a blank line.
+Consecutive lines are concatenated by replacing newlines with the variable named paragraph_newline.
+Its default value is a space, which will work for English.
+An empty string can be set to the variable for Japanese in order not to generate unnecessary whitespaces.</p>
 <h3>Tag List</h3>
 <table align="center" border="1">
 <tr>